MaryBennah/Phase_1_project_MBK/README.md

 Since 1990, the annual rate of aviation accidents has steadily declined, particularly in the commercial sector.
 This trend likely reflects advancements in regulatory standards, aircraft technology, pilot training, and incident reporting practices.
 ### Low-Risk Aircraft Models Identified
 Specific aircraft models, including the Cessna 172, Piper PA-28, and Beechcraft Bonanza, exhibit the lowest incidence of fatal or severe accidents relative to their prevalence in the dataset.
 These models demonstrate consistently favorable safety profiles across multiple decades.

+# Strategic  Recommendations
+## Prioritize Proven Low-Risk Aircraft
+Invest in aircraft such as the Cessna 172, Piper PA-28, and Beechcraft Bonanza, which have consistently exhibited low risk based on historical accident severity and frequency.
+These models are well-established in the general aviation sector and offer reliable safety records.

+## Focus on Commercial and Business Operations
+Limit fleet acquisition for personal or recreational use, which carries elevated risk.
+Instead, prioritize aircraft that will operate under regulated commercial or business environments with standardized procedures and oversight.

+## Adopt Risk-Informed Procurement Criteria
+Incorporate safety metrics—such as historical injury severity, mechanical reliability, and flight phase risk profiles—into the aircraft selection process.
+These indicators will support a robust and evidence-based procurement strategy.